 Copperheads are often found in leaf piles.
 If they're native to your region, be sure to take caution when playing in the leaves!

 How long did it take you to spot the snake?
-Don’t be shy… tell us in the comments below!
+Let us know at our Wide Open Pets Facebook!